|

 vocational education diploma) conferred after programmes of 2 and more

-years' duration.
 Other admission requirements: Compulsory

 competitive institutional exams/tests, Uniform State Exam.
-Foreign students admission Definition of foreign student: A student

 who does not have Russian citizenship.
-Admission requirements: Students

 must hold the Secondary School Leaving Certificate or its equivalent.
 There are